stevesinchak/ha-weatherlink-live/README.md

 On the [Davis WeatherLink Live 6100](https://my.home-assistant.io/redirect/integration/?domain=davis_weatherlink_live) integration page, you can also enable debug logging so all logs show up in your [Home Assistant Core logging page](https://my.home-assistant.io/redirect/logs/?).

 If you continue to have an issue, please open an issue [here](https://github.com/stevesinchak/ha-weatherlink-live/issues).

+## Project Support

+If you are a happy user and would like to support the project, please contribute to the project by opening an issue, enhancement request, start a discussion, or submit a pull request to make it better.
+Thank you -Steve

 ### Home Assistant Integration Quality Scale Report